-We transport youth from Tomah Middle School, Tomah High School and Sparta Meadowview Middle School.
-Sparta High School students can take the bus to Meadowview and transfer to the Fort McCoy bus at Meadowview.
+We transport youth from Tomah Middle School and Tomah High School.
+Sparta Middle and High School students are transported by the Sparta Area School District.

-- Quarterly special events such as lock-ins and field trips are planned by the youth and staff. - Youth may sign themselves in and out of the program.
+- Special events such as lock-ins and field trips are planned by the youth and staff. - Youth may sign themselves in and out of the program.
 When signed out, youth are no longer under the supervision and responsibility of CYS staff. - Youth Center (Middle School/Teen) youth may use their personal cellular phones during designated times while at the program.
 Failure to follow the Youth Center rules regarding cell phone usage may result in the loss of this privilege.